jdon/shakespearean_pokemon/readme.md

 1. Error Handling and logging

    Currently I'm not capturing any additional context when returning an error.
-   My errors could be more generic and I could add logging when an error happens
+   My errors could be more specific and I could add logging when an error happens.

 2. Project layout